pbanaszkiewicz/pbanaszkiewicz.github.com/content/2014-02-22-how-to-bite-flask-sqlalchemy-pytest.rst

     def blogpost_view():
         return "New blog post: {}".format(request.form)

-Flask internals ensure that you do not access a different's request data.
+Flask internals ensure that you **do not** access a different request's data.
 Two requests may be simultaneous, yet you will access exactly the correct request in your code.

 .. note::
     New request context creates new application context, if the latter is not